bygri/bygri.github.io/_posts/2018-05-15-developing-deploying-vapor-docker.markdown

 We defined a development environment with one Swift container, a MySQL container and a Redis container, all linked together in a stack which can be set up or torn down on demand.

 We mounted our project inside the Swift container, then attached our terminal and used Swift on Linux to build, test and run our project.
-We used a macOS code editor to write our program and a web browser or REST client to interact with the running app.
+We used a macOS code editor to write our program and a web browser or [REST client][paw-home] to interact with the running app.

 This foundation should be enough for you to go ahead and build your application.
 Next step: deploy it!